pkekkonen/java-tdd-oop-abstraction/README.md

 ## Next steps

-Now that you've practiced abstraction, introduce this concept into your ongoing Bob's Bagels OOP exercise.
+Now that you've practiced abstraction, introduce this concept into your Bob's Bagels OOP exercise (the OOP one not the single class version).

 Refactor your existing code if necessary.
 You should have multiple classes that hide their implementation details and expose easy to use interfaces for their logic.

 ## Test Output